sagrawalx/sagrawalx.github.io/_posts/2018-07-12-schwa-deletion.md

 date: 2018-07-13
 tags: linguistics
 layout: post
+summary: A discussion of several kinds of deleted schwas
 ---

-*A discussion of several kinds of deleted schwas*

 # Three kinds of "schwa deletion"